mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 Internet servers and thus few applications would benefit from such a use case.

+In this document, we explore how QUIC could be used to enable multi-homed mobile devices to communicate securely in untrusted networks.
 The QUIC protocol opens up a new way to find a clean solution to this problem.
 First, QUIC includes the same encryption and authentication techniques as deployed VPN protocols.
 Second, QUIC is intended to be widely used to support web-based services, making it unlikely to be filtered in many networks, in contrast with VPN protocols.
 Third, the QUIC migration mechanism enables handovers between several network interfaces.

-In this document, we explore how QUIC could be used to enable multi-homed mobile devices to communicate securely in untrusted networks. {{reference-environment}} describes the reference environment of this document.
+This document is organised as follows.
+{{reference-environment}} describes our reference environment.
 Then, we propose a first mode of operation, explained in
 {{the-datagram-mode}}, that uses the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a QUIC connection. {{connection-establishment}} specifies how a connection is established in this document proposal. {{messages-format}} details the format of the messages introduced by this document.

-This document shares some goals with the MASQUE framework
-{{I-D.schinazi-masque}}.
-The proposed QUIC tunnel protocol contributes to the effort of defining a signaling for conveying multiple proxied flows inside a QUIC connection.

 # Conventions and Definitions